Noskig/Hundo/README.md

-# Hundo-Counting
+# Hundo
-For Counting in JS
+Counting in javascript